-Sitka's sidewalks, bike lanes, and seawalk are used for recreation, access to Sitka's multi-use trail system, and for transportation between destinations.
+Sitka's sidewalks, bike lanes, and Sea Walk are used for recreation, access to Sitka's multiuse trail system, and for transportation between destinations.
 Walking and bicycling can be an important part of a healthy lifestyle.
-More about Complete Streets policies and Sitka's non-motorized transportation network is found in Chapter 8 - Transportation.

 Inventory of Sitka Parks, Trail, and Recreation Assets